karndeepsingh/MACHINE-LEARNING-PROJECTS/ATTRITION DATA/README.md

-# item_outsale_prediction
+# ATTRITION DATASET
-Data is provided to predict item outsale.
+Data is provided to predict ATTRITION RATE.